CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 user1@linuxbox:~/Desktop$ jpws -alt cover_image23.jpg fibo.ps1
 ```

 With this option selected, ***jpws*** will use a slightly different eleven byte string, that often works for images that have failed with the default string.
-Manually reducing the image dimensions (scale) using GIMP is another option to get this working.
+Manually reducing the image dimensions (scale) using GIMP and retyring ***jpws*** is another option to get this working.

 The first image below shows the default eleven byte close-comment block string from a ***JPG-PowerShell*** polyglot image ***before*** it has been tweeted.